MicrosoftDocs/fabric-docs/docs/security/workspace-identity-authenticate.md

 Follow the steps listed in [Module 1 - Create a pipeline with Data Factory](../data-factory/tutorial-end-to-end-pipeline.md) to create the data pipeline.
 Select workspace identity as the authentication method (supported only for ADLS gen2 and for Copy, Lookup, and GetMetadata activities)

 > [!NOTE]
-> The user creating the shortcut with workspace identity must be have a workspace admin, member or contributor role.
+> The user creating the shortcut with workspace identity must have an admin, member or contributor role in the workspace.
 Users accessing the shortcuts only need permissions on the lakehouse.

 ## Known issues: